skywall/nd013-c1-vision-starter/README.md

 The data you will use for training, validation and testing is organized as follow:
 ```
 /home/workspace/data/waymo
-    - processed - contains files to train and validate your models
+    - processed - contains files to train and validate your models (only sample of the data provided directly in repository)
-    - train: contain the train data (empty to start)
+    - train: contain the train data (empty at start)
-    - val: contain the val data (empty to start)
+    - val: contain the val data (empty at start)
-    - test: contain the val data (empty to start)
+    - test: contain the val data (empty at start)
 ```

-The `processed` folder contains file that have been downsampled: we have selected one every 10 frames from 10 fps videos.
+The `processed` folder contains files that have been downsampled: we have selected one every 10 frames from 10 fps videos.
 The `test` folder contains frames from the 10 fps video without downsampling.

 You will split this `processed` data into `train`, and `val` sets by completing and executing the `create_splits.py` file.